-- The system must be able to be partitioned into a sub-set of sub-systems that is functionally equivalent to the fault, error, or failure-free version of the system. - The reinitialization is often a slow process that requires substantial additional overhead to reinitialize the system, in addition to overhead incurred due to lost work.
+- The system must be able to be partitioned into a subset of sub-systems that is functionally equivalent to the fault, error, or failure-free version of the system. - The reinitialization is often a slow process that requires substantial additional overhead to reinitialize the system, in addition to overhead incurred due to lost work.

-Solution: To recover the error/failure, the pattern restores the system to its initial state.
-This causes system operation to restart and a pristine reset of state, which implicitly cleans up the effects of the error/failure.
+Solution: The Reinitialization pattern the alleviates the impact of the non-operation of a (sub-) system caused by the occurrence of a fault, error, or failure event.
+To recover from the error/failure, the pattern restores the system to its initial state.
+This causes system operation to restart and a pristine reset of state, which implicitly removes the effects of the error/failure.
+The pattern structure is illustrated in Figure 28.